-If you want to spend the day at beautiful beaches, small towns or desert landscapes beyond the borders of LA, I’ve got you – although be warned, you might want to make it a weekend getaway once you get there!
+But if you want to get out of dodge and a day at beautiful beaches, poke around in small towns or ogle the nearby desert landscapes beyond the borders of LA, I’ve got you.
+Although be warned, you might want to make it a weekend getaway once you get there!

 Here are my picks for 12 marvelous day trips from LA